-The Cybersecurity Maturity Model Certification references “FCI” in draft version 0.6b.
+The Cybersecurity Maturity Model Certification references “FCI”.
 What is this abbreviation?

 FCI in CMMC stands for “Federal Contract Information”.